Mvgikk/aidlabsdk-unity-examples/README.md

 # aidlabsdk-unity-examples -> example_respiration

-`respiration-example` branch contains an example demonstrating the integration and usage of AidLabSDK in Unity applications specifically focused on respiration functionality.
+`example_respiration` branch contains an example demonstrating the integration and usage of AidLabSDK in Unity applications specifically focused on respiration functionality.

 ## Installation